← Back to Blog

 automotivedrill point diehigh-strength steelIATF 16949

-Automotive: The Most Demanding Application for Drill Point Dies
+Automotive: Among the Most Demanding Applications for Drill Point Dies

-Automotive self-drilling fasteners face requirements that exceed every other industry:
+Automotive self-drilling fasteners face requirements that generally exceed most other industries:

 • High-strength steel penetration — modern vehicles use AHSS (590–1500 MPa) and UHSS

-• Zero-defect manufacturing — IATF 16949 quality management system
+• Near-zero-defect manufacturing — IATF 16949 quality management system

-• Full traceability — every die must be traceable to raw material batch
+• Full traceability — every die should be traceable to raw material batch

-• Extreme consistency — Cpk ≥ 1.67 process capability required
+• Extreme consistency — Cpk ≥ 1.67 process capability is a widely cited target

 Automotive Self-Drilling Screw Applications